dzchoi/dropalt/board-dropalt/internals_nvm.md

   - SmartEEPROM library: https://github.com/deezums/SmartEEPROM

 #### Memory space
+* Page (NVMCTRL_PAGE_SIZE): 512 bytes
+* Block (NVMCTRL_BLOCK_SIZE): Each bank is organized into blocks, where each block contains 16 pages (=8KB).

 * Memory space is divided in two:
   - NVM main address space (0x0, 256KB, Read-Write) where 2 physical NVM banks (BANKA and BANKB) are mapped.
     - Size: PARAM.NVMP pages (1 page is 512 bytes.)
-    - Region: The main address space is divided into 32 equally sized regions.
+    - Region: The main address space is divided into 32 equally sized regions (8K each).
+      (So, A region corresponds to a block in 256KB flash memory.)
       Each region can be protected against write or erase operation.
 The 32-bit RUNLOCK register reflects the protection of each region.
 This register is automatically updated during power-up with information from User Page (NVM LOCKS field).
-    - Block: Each bank is organized into blocks, where each block contains 16 pages (=8KB).
-(So, A region corresponds to a block in 256KB flash memory.)

   - Auxiliary space which contains:
     - The Calibration Page (CB) (0x00800000, 1 page, Read-only)